7 Common Copywriting Mistakes to Avoid (Good Copy Vs. Bad Copy)

 What are the long-term goals I want this sales page to achieve?

-What is the main action I want my target audience to take when they arrive on my sales page? (purchase one of my products or services, sign up for my online course, contact me directly, etc.)
+What’s the main action I want my target audience to take when they arrive on my sales page? (purchase one of my products or services, sign up for my online course, contact me directly, etc.)

 You get the idea!